What is a rainfly? I knew I asked this when I first started camping.

 - If you’re camping in an area known for frequent rainfall or are expecting rain at any time, a rainfly will keep your tent and belongings dry.

-- If you’re camping and any inclement weather is even a possibility, err on the side of caution and throw up your rainfly.
+- If you’re camping and any inclement weather is possible, err on the side of caution and throw up your rainfly.

-- If you’re camping under a lot of trees, a rainfly can help prevent things like sap, animal droppings, and tree debris from entering your tent.
+- If you’re camping under many trees, a rainfly can help prevent things like sap, animal droppings, and tree debris from entering your tent.

-- If you’re camping in an area of sand or loose dirt and gravel, a rainfly can help protect you from these elements.
+- If you’re camping in sand or loose dirt and gravel, a rainfly can help protect you from these elements.

-While it’s always important to take your rainfly in the spirit of preparedness, there are times they may not be worth unpacking.
+While it’s always important to take your rainfly in the spirit of preparedness, sometimes it may not be worth unpacking.

 Despite their usefulness, sometimes rainflies can hinder your experience.